Lumbar bulging disc — get the treatment you need for lasting relief

 Lumbar bulging disc cases account for a large number of all bulging disc diagnoses.
 The lumbar region of the spine is prone to damage and injury for several reasons.
 For instance:

-- The lumbar region bears the bulk of the body’s weight.
+- The lumbar region supports the majority of the body’s weight.

-- It can be easily strained and injured when lifting heavy objects, particularly if improper techniques are used.
+- The lower spine can be easily strained and injured during heavy lifting, particularly when inappropriate techniques are used.

-- It is common for this area to receive direct trauma due to falls, car accidents, and participation in sports.
+- It is common for this area of the body to receive direct trauma resulting from falls, car accidents and participation in sporting activities.

-In addition to age, other risk factors for a lumbar bulging disc include a history of back injuries, a job that requires heavy lifting, lack of exercise, and being overweight.
-Being a smoker also may increase your chances of disc injury.
+In addition to age-related degeneration, other risk factors for developing a lumbar bulging disc include an occupation that requires heavy lifting, a history of back injuries, lack of exercise, smoking and carrying excess body weight.